ZachLebowitz038/Zach-1/readme.md

 format to edit Wikipedia articles, rather than using their more user-friendly content management system.
 Again, I am not a life-long coder like others, but I've found myself feeling much more in control when using a site's Markup language directly.
-For more complex manuevers like making tables, I typically look at code from other articles and use them as templates so I understand how to apply my information within a required system.
+For more complex maneuvers like making tables, I typically look at code from other articles and use them as templates so I understand how to apply my information within a required format.
+I really found the [Markdown Guide](https://www.markdownguide.org/basic-syntax/) resource helpful as well.

 ## Professional uses of Docs as Code